 BUSINESS REVIEW AND FUTURE DEVELOPMENTS

-Following extensive consultation, research and environmental analysis the 5 year Strategic Plan for St Michael's House was completed by the Chief Executive and Staff Team under the direction of the Board.
-The St Michael's House Strategic Plan 2017 - 2021 Building Community; Supporting Independence sets out the refreshed vision of St Michael's House as 'A world where the potential of each individual with an intellectual disability is achieved'.
+The St. Michael's House Strategic Plan 2017 - 2021 Building Community; Supporting Independence sets out the refreshed vision of St Michael's House as 'A world where the potential of each individual with an intellectual disability is achieved'.